 Sensor Problem causes CPU Fan to run full speed always

 The most common cause why a CPU fan would run at full speed is that its sensor is not working properly.
 The solution here is to replace the fan itself.
 But you need to see that the processor is not always hot.
-You can use third-party applications for the purpose.
+You can use third-party applications for this purpose.
 I would suggest a hardware monitor from CPUID or XMeters.
 It will tell you the processor temperature and thus help you decide if the fan is running without a sensor or with one.
 If you don’t notice any changes in the processor temperature for long, there is something wrong with the fan sensors.
-In such case, replacing the fan would help.
+In such a case, replacing the fan would help.

 Certain Apps can increase the CPU temperature